corona-warn-app/cwa-website/blog/2021-01-25-cwa-1-11-teaser/index.md

 layout: blog
 ---

-With the next update to version 1.11, the Corona-Warn-App will contain statistics that give an overview of current key figures on the infection numbers in Germany.
+With the next update to version 1.11, the Corona-Warn-App will contain some bug fixes and improvements, as well as statistics that give an overview of current key figures on the infection numbers in Germany.

 <!-- overview -->